pypm/home/docs/studies/usa20210316/index.md

 ## Summary of growth rates (with and without immunity)

 The following plots summarize the infection history.
-The upper plot shows the daily growth/decline of infections (% per day).
+The upper plot shows the daily growth/decline of infections (% per day) for the orginal strain.
 The dashed curve are the growths that would have been experienced in absense of immunity.
 Natural immunity built up during the course of the epidemic has helped reduce infections and this is now being overtaken by vaccine immunity in many of the states.
+Note that the daily growth rate for the B117 variant is typically 8% more than that of the original strain.

 The lower plot shows an estimate of the contagious fraction of the population as a function of time.